 22.Strength lodges in his neck, and before him, dismay does a dance.

-23.The folds of his flesh join together, tight on him; they do not move.
+23.The folds of his flesh join together, tight on him; they are immovable.

 24.His heart is hard, like a stone.
 Yea, it is hard like a lower millstone.

-25.At his majesty, the gods stand in awe.
-They are beside themselves with terror.
+25.At his uprising, gods stand in awe.
+At the crashing, they are beside themselves.

 26.The sword strikes him to no avail, the spear, the dart, and javelin.

-27.He thinks of iron as straw, of bronze as rotten wood.
+27.He regards iron as straw, bronze as rotten wood.

 29.Clubs are reckoned as chaff, and he laughs at the shaking of a javelin.

-30.His underparts are, as it were, sharp points of potsherds; he leaves a trail on the mire like a threshing-sledge.
+30.His underparts are like jagged potsherds; he leaves a trail on the mud like a threshing-sledge.

-31.He makes the deep boil like a pot; he makes the sea an ointment-pot.
+31.He makes the deep boil like a pot; he makes the sea like an ointment-pot.

 32.Behind him, he leaves a shining path; one would think the deep was hoary-headed.

-33.There is not his like on earth; a creature without fear.
+33.There is not his like on earth, a creature devoid of fear.

 34.He sees every high thing; he is king over all the sons of pride.”